rooseveltframework/roosevelt/README.md

    // requires use of clientViews feature of roosevelt
    templateBundle: require('views'),

-   // supply a function to be called immediately when roosevelt-router's constructor is invoked
+   // supply a function to be called immediately when roosevelt-renderer's constructor is invoked
-   // you can leave this undefined if you're using teddy and you don't want to customize
-   // the default SPA rendering behavior
+   // you can leave this undefined if you're using teddy and you don't want to customize the default SPA rendering behavior
-   onLoad: null, // required if not using teddy, optional if using teddy
+   // required if not using teddy, optional if using teddy
+   onLoad: null,

    // define a res.render(template, model) function to render your templates
-   // you can leave this undefined if you're using teddy and you don't want to customize
-   // the default SPA rendering behavior
+   // you can leave this undefined if you're using teddy and you don't want to customize the default SPA rendering behavior
-   renderMethod: null // required if not using teddy, optional if using teddy })
+   // required if not using teddy, optional if using teddy

- require('about')(router) // load an isomorphic controller file
+   renderMethod: null
+ })

+ require('mvc/controllers/homepage')(router)
+ require('mvc/controllers/about')(router)
+ require('mvc/controllers/etc')(router)

  router.init() // activate router
  ```

 #### API